 Both VPHP and CD are sterilants, which makes them dangerous by nature.
 Due to differences in their chemical properties and the processes used during decontamination, chlorine dioxide gas is a much safer method.

-Visit our Safety Page for an in-depth look at Safety.
+Visit our Chlorine Dioxide Gas Safety page for an in-depth look at Safety.

 Depending on the size of your application, multiple generators may need to be purchased.
 Chlorine dioxide gas diffuses naturally, behaving according to gas laws, which allows a single CD Generators to decontaminate very large volumes.
 Vapor Phase Hydrogen Peroxide generators have lower volume capacities due to the vapor's poor diffusion rates which necessitates a line-of-sight injection and nearly one generator per room.